Unveiling Hidden Secrets: How to Use 'gobuster' (with examples)

 Explanation:

-• --wordlist path/to/file: specifies the path to the wordlist file containing the directory and file names to be checked.
+• --wordlist path/to/file: This argument points to the file containing potential directory and file names that gobuster will use to brute-force the web server.

 Code: